dyrnq/docker-canal/README.md

 ## canal-admin

-canal-admin is the canal management webui.
+canal-admin is the canal management web ui.

 | Matters               | Description                                                                                                                     |
 |-----------------------|---------------------------------------------------------------------------------------------------------------------------------|